 ARCs have been created to bring about a system for recovering NPAs from the books of secured lenders and unlocking the value of NPAs.
-To help tackle the issue of declining asset quality of banks, 100% FDI is allowed in ARCs under the automatic route.
+To help tackle the issue of declining asset quality of banks, 100% FDI is allowed in ARCs under the automatic

-Real Estate Investment Trust (REIT) and Infrastructure Investment Trust (InVIT) funds to capital-intensive industries for companies that own incomeproducing real estate or infrastructure.
+Real Estate Investment Trust (REIT) and Infrastructure Investment Trust (InVIT) funds

+REIT and InVIT are alternate fund-raising mechanisms offered to capital-intensive industries for companies that own income-producing real estate or infrastructure.
 As such, the unit holders of a REIT/InvIT earn a share of the income earned through real estate investment without actually having to go out and buy or finance property.